Course Title: Web Programming

 Course Description

-The course introduces you to the basic concepts of the World Wide Web (Web), and the principles and tools that are used to develop Web applications.
-The course will provide an overview of Internet technology and will introduce you to Web protocols, HTML and XML, client side processing with ECMAScript (JavaScript) and server side processing with PHP.
+The course introduces you to the basic concepts of the World Wide Web, and the principles and tools that are used to develop Web applications.
+The course will provide an overview of Internet technology and will introduce you to current Web protocols, client side and server side programming, communication and design.

 Objectives/Learning Outcomes/Capability Development